-When you’re shopping for car insurance – something that’s a legal requirement in most areas when you own a car – one of the biggest questions that comes your way is whether or not you should have liability coverage or comprehensive coverage on your automobile.
-Liability insurance is usually cheaper, but comprehensive insurance covers more.
+When you’re shopping for the right car insurance – something that’s a legal requirement in most areas when you own a car – one of the biggest questions that comes your way is whether or not you should have liability (or minimum) coverage or a full coverage policy on your car.
+Liability insurance is usually cheaper, but a full coverage policy will cover more.
 Which is the right answer?

 Liability coverage does not cover any damage to your own vehicle in the case of an accident.
 What it does cover is any damage done to other vehicles that you’re legally obligated to cover.